Datahenge/btu/docs/installation.md

 1. **BTU** : A Frappe web application (link to [GitHub repository](https://github.com/Datahenge/btu))
 2. **BTU Scheduler** : A background daemon that schedules tasks by integrating BTU and Python RQ. (link to [GitHub repository](https://github.com/Datahenge/btu_scheduler_daemon))

-To use the BTU, you *must* install both applications on the same device that hosts your Frappe web server.
+To use the BTU, you *-must-* install both applications on the same device that hosts your Frappe web server.

+##### Version/Branch
+The BTU git branches will stay synchronized with the LTS branches of Frappe Framework.
+The current support versions are:

+* `version-13`

 ----

 ### Part One: BTU (the Frappe App)
 The *front-end* of BTU is a Frappe web application.
 It is the command & control center for BTU.
 From your web browser you will:

-* Create **Tasks**:  Tasks are pointers to Python code that your web server will run in the background.
+* **Create Tasks**:  Tasks are pointers to Python code that your web server will run in the background.
-* **Schedule** those tasks to run automatically, on certain days or times of the day.
+* **Schedule Tasks**: Schedules might be once per week, or every 5 minutes, or Mondays and Wednesdays at 7 AM and 4 PM.
+It's very flexible.
-* View your **Logs** to see what happened.
-Did the Task succeed or fail?
-What messages did it print?
+* **View Logs** to see what happened when you ran a Task.
+Did it succeed or fail?
+What messages did it print to standard output?

 #### Instructions:

-Installing BTU is just like installing any other Frappe web application.
-You use [Bench](https://github.com/frappe/bench) to download and install it.
+You installing BTU like any other Frappe web application.
+You use the [Bench](https://github.com/frappe/bench) CLI application to download, install, and assign to your Sites.

 From your Frappe web server, in a terminal:
 ```bash